sumup/sumup-ios-sdk/README.md

 or the "General" tab in Xcode's Target Editor.

 ### Privacy Info plist keys
-The SumUp SDK requires access to the user's location, Bluetooth peripherals and the device's microphone.
+The SumUp SDK requires access to the user's location and Bluetooth peripherals.
 If your app has not asked for the user's permission, the SumUp SDK will ask at the time of the first login or checkout attempt.
 Please add the following keys to your info plist file:

         NSLocationWhenInUseUsageDescription
         NSBluetoothAlwaysUsageDescription
-        NSBluetoothPeripheralUsageDescription (unless your deployment target is at least iOS 13) NSMicrophoneUsageDescription
+        NSBluetoothPeripheralUsageDescription (unless your deployment target is at least iOS 13)

 > Note:
 > - Please refer to the sample app's [Info.plist](SampleApp/SumUpSDKSampleApp/SumUpSDKSampleApp-Info.plist#L38-L43)